serdarciplak/BlazorMonaco/README.md

 @using BlazorMonaco.Bridge
 ```

 * Add the below Javascript and CSS links to your `index.html` file.
+Note: These script tags should come before the script tag for the `blazor.webassembly.js` file.
 ```html
 <head>
     <link href="_content/BlazorMonaco/lib/monaco-editor/min/vs/editor/editor.main.css" rel="stylesheet" />